One killed, one injured in mountain lion attack in Northern California foothills

 A second was rushed to a hospital for treatment.

-No other informationc has been released at this time.
+No other information has been released at this time.
 Authorities also did not provide details on whether the mountain lion had been captured.

 Georgetown is located about 50 miles northeast of Sacramento.